 (NOTE: The average person who goes to Harvard will have a different payoff than someone who attends “XYZ” college.)
 Another reason is that not everyone earns the same salary for doing the same job in a different location.
 There is a lot of luck involved.

 The college decision is a “risky” decision, a lot like buying stock, but on the whole, it’s a risk worth taking.
 For most, the risks will pay for themselves, because the returns are that big.

-One of the biggest pieces of data is the salary outcomes at the school that your child can get into.
+One of the biggest pieces of data that students should look at is the salary outcomes at the school that your child can get into.
 If a student goes to a state flagship school (depending upon which school, of course), the likelihood of things paying off is really big.
-This is true even for majors deemed to be “lower earning majors” (ex: Art History).
+This is true even for majors deemed to be “lower earning majors” (ex: Art History)

-Which Schools Are Riskier In Terms of ROI?
+Which Colleges Are Riskier in Terms of ROI?

 In general, one takes a bigger risk when they attend schools that are less selective.
-If this is what your student will be doing, then cost of tuition should really be paid attention to.
+If this is what your student will be doing, then you should really pay attention to the cost of tuition.

 If tuition at a less selective school is low, it’s probably worth it.
 However, a lower-ranked (in terms of selectivity, SAT and ACT scores, GPAs) private school that charges high tuition would NOT be a good risk.

 A good alternative to attending a high-priced private school that has a low level of selectivity is going to a state school at a lower cost.
 The same selectivity level, regardless of cost, will get the student the same ROI outcome.

 Highly selective private schools and highly selective public schools will generally have the same ROI outcome (especially if you are an in-state student), so it would make sense to choose the public school and save your money.
 Parents and students are becoming aware of this, and for that reason, many small, high-priced private schools are closing or are at risk for closing.

 Doug’s Tip: The most important part of going to college is graduating.
 If you don’t graduate, you won’t get that salary/income bump.